Jonas Adjetey

-Jonas Adjei Adjetey (born 13 December 2003) is a Ghanaian professional footballer who plays for Swiss Super League side FC Basel and the Ghana national team.
+Jonas Adjei Adjetey (born 13 December 2003) is a Ghanaian professional footballer who plays for German side VfL Wolfsburg and the Ghana national team.
 He plays mainly in the position of centre-back, but can also play as full-back on either side.

 Club career

+FC Basel

 Born in Accra, Ghana, Adjetey played his youth football with the local clubs in that area.
 In 2020 he moved from the youth department of Great Olympics to the youth of Berekum Chelsea.

 At the end of June 2022 FC Basel started their new training week with the Ghanaian guest Adjetey, following which he was offered a contract and thereafter joined the U-21 team, who played in the Promotion League, the third tier of Swiss football.
 That Autumn he played 16 of the U-21's 19 matches, then, during the winter break, he was brought up to Basel's first team for the second half of their 2022–23 FC Basel season.
 However, apart from test matches, he never had any competition appearances with the first team during this time.

 Then at the beginning of their 2023–24 season Adjetey played his Swiss Cup debut for his new team in the away game on 20 August.
 Adjetey (19) played centre-back over the full 90 minutes, in a chain of three defenders, with the likewise young Nasser Djiga (20) and Finn van Breemen (20) on his sides.
 Both Djinga and van Breemen each scored a goal during the first half, as Basel went on to win 8–1 against amateur club FC Saint-Blaise.

 Following this Adjetey returned to the U-21 team, so that he could obtain more playing experience, and he played nine further matches with them.
-Then, after playing in two test games for the first team, he played his domestic league debut for the club in the home away game in the Swissporarena on 17 December as Basel won 1–0 against Luzern.
+Then, after playing in two test games for the first team, he played his domestic league debut for the club in the home away game in the Swissporarena on 17 December 2023 as Basel won 1–0 against Luzern.

+Adjetey extended his contract with FC Basel until 2028 on 29 August 2024.

+VfL Wolfsburg

+On 2 February 2026, Adjetey signed for Bundesliga club VfL Wolfsburg on a contract until summer 2030, for an undisclosed fee reported to be around €10,000,000.